ScottLogic/blog/_posts/2025-08-21-css-length-units.markdown

 ## The Absolute Units

-`px` - a pixel is the smallest point that screen can present.
+`px` - a pixel is the smallest point that the screen can present.
 Although with the introduction of retina displays that have a high pixel density, modern day `px` represents a virtual pixel rather than the monitor’s actual capabilities.
 This is big news because it means `px` is no longer absolute.
 Let’s get back to that later.

 <img src="{{ site.baseurl }}/osharon/assets/css-length-units/retina.jpg" />

-`cm`, `mm`, `q`, `in`, `pc`, `pt` - centimetres, millimetres, quarter-millimeter , inches, picas (1/6 of an inch), and points are recommended for printing, and not for the screen. `Point` is of course the smallest point that can be printed.
-Printers normally have 72, 150, 300 or even 600 points per inch so that’s an indication how small that point can be and therefore it’s probably smart to use one of the other measuring using or a relative unit to make sure the page is printed as we expect it, regardless of the printer’s resolution.
+`cm`, `mm`, `q`, `in`, `pc`, `pt` - centimetres, millimetres, quarter-millimeter , inches, picas (1/6 of an inch), and points (1/72 of an inch) are recommended for printing, and not for the screen.
+The first computer-printer could print dots as small as 1/72 per inch, hence `1pt` equals 1 dot for a low-resolution printer.
+Nowadays, printers can reach 150, 300, 600 or even 1200 points per inch so that’s an indication how small that point can be.
+Therefore it’s probably smart to use one of the other measuring using or a relative unit to make sure the page is printed as we expect it, regardless of the printer’s resolution.

 <img src="{{ site.baseurl }}/osharon/assets/css-length-units/dpi.gif" />